 The types of assets used in securities lending transactions are securities held within the scope of the fund assets.
-Loaned securities used in these transactions may not exceed 30 % of the fund assets.
+Loaned securities used in these transactions may not exceed 30% of the fund assets.

-Loaned securities used in these transactions are expected to amount to between 0 and 5 % of the fund assets.
-The management company wishes to point out that this is merely an assessment based upon past experience.
-The actual volume of securities lending will depend on the market environment and may amount to between 0 % and 30 % of the fund assets.
+Loaned securities used in these transactions are expected to amount to between 0% and 5% of the fund assets.
+The management company wishes to point out that this is merely an estimate.
+The actual volume of securities lending will depend on the market environment and may amount to between 0% and 30% of the fund assets.